World's #1 finishing resource since 1989

 Dewetting issue on products plated with nickel and tin

-TUTORIAL FOR NEWBIES, from Lowenheim's "Modern Electroplating" [link is to info about book at Amazon]:
+TUTORIAL FOR NEWBIES, from Lowenheim's "Modern Electroplating"

 "The dip-and-look test is the oldest, simplest, cheapest, and most widely used solderability test.
 The specimen is fluxed and then dipped vertically into a molten solder bath.
 Both the rate of immersion and withdrawal must be controlled as well as the dwell time and temperature of the solder.
 The test is frequently performed manually but can be automated.
 The measured value is percent coverage of the surface.
 The evaluation is normally done by the naked eye.
 The subjectivity of this measurement is the principle drawback."

 I have a very important question to you that is worrying me for a long time.
 My products that are plated with Nickel Sulphate plus lead-free Tin (semi bright solutions) fail at dip and look test due to dewetting issue.
-I tried to analyze my products for contamination by SEM, but i didn't discover any contamination.
+I tried to analyze my products for contamination by SEM, but I didn't discover any contamination.
 Which factors can contribute to dewetting issue?
 Please your urgent help.

 Semi conductors Plating engineer - Israel,Beer Sheva